cloudmesh-project/reu-2014/doc/source/ChefGuide.rst

   *	Move the folder that reads "chef-starter.zip" somewhere that is convenient
   *	To check the contents of that folder, open the file and you should see the chef-repo directory

-**Using knife –the command line tool for the chef data index**
+**Using knife –the command line tool for configuring the local work station**

-*If you have no text editor, I recommend using Sublime Text 2 or Notepad++, which can be downloaded and found via searching the web.
-There is a link on the Apache Big Data Stack page*
+*If you have no text editor, I recommend using Sublime Text 2 or Notepad++, which can be downloaded and found via the link on the Apache Big Data Stack page*

 1. Inside the terminal type the command ``$ chef-repo``
 2. Type ``$ dir``